 If you are an art enthusiast or if it’s raining outside, visit the museum!
 You will see pictures by and of Picasso housed in a nicely renovated building from the 16th century.
 There are over 200 pieces on display over 2 floors, though his most famous works are in other, more famous, museums of the world.
 There is a café in the charming courtyard as well (though it is temporarily closed at the time of writing).

-An audio guide included in the ticket price, or you can take a guided tour.
-Or, for the biggest Picasso fans out there, download the app.
-You will find all Picasso-related info in there.
+An audio guide is included in the ticket price, or you can take a guided tour.

 Malaga is a coastal city, so it’s only reasonable to expect a walk on a promenade.
 The local government finally caught up to this idea and has focused on sprucing it up in the past few years.
 The port used to be closed to the public, but it is now open and part of the (limited) fun!